armstrong/armstrong.apps.embeds/README.rst

 ``is_valid()`` will be False in cases where the API had a problem, didn't return data, 404'd, etc. ``is_fresh()`` will be True when the response is fresh off the wire.
-It's used to differentiate from database cached response data and you can probably ignore it. ``type`` and ``provider`` are ``Type`` and ``Provider`` model objects. ``_data`` holds the actual raw response in JSON.
+It's used to differentiate from database cached response data and you can probably ignore it. ``type`` and ``provider`` are ``EmbedType`` and ``Provider`` model objects. ``_data`` holds the actual raw response in JSON.
 The goal is to never directly access this.
 Instead, the Response class is subclassed by each backend/API and tailored to parse the raw data into standardized attributes.
 This way who cares if it's YouTube or Vimeo, access the object the same and share the templates.
 These attributes return an empty string when nothing is available and are therefore *template safe*.
 The current data attributes are:

 - ``title``
 - ``author_name``